-- Stop land disturbing activities and immediately notify supervisor/applicant, and a USFWS Ecological Services Field Office, with the location information and condition of the snake. - Take photographs of the snake, if possible, for identification and documentation purposes. - Thoroughly soak the dead snake in water and then freeze the specimen.
+- Stop land disturbing activities and immediately notify the supervisor or designated agent, and the nearest USFWS Ecological Services Field Office, with location information and condition of the snake. - Take photographs of the snake, if possible, for identification and documentation purposes. - Thoroughly soak the dead snake in water and then freeze the specimen.
 The appropriate wildlife agency will retrieve the dead snake.
-Eastern indigo snake.
-Credit: Dirk Stevenson